Measurements of differential charged-current cross sections on argon for electron neutrinos with final-state protons in

 Seven reconstructed parameters, chosen for their strong selective power, are used to train the BDT model to reject neutrino-induced backgrounds.
 To remove \numu{} CC interactions, the BDT trains on the \code{Pandora} shower score, track PID score, and number of subclusters (isolated two-dimensional charge segments) making up the reconstructed shower.
 To remove \pizero{} events, the BDT trains on the average shower Moli\`ere angle, d$E$/d$x$ on the collection plane, and both the three-dimensional and smallest two-dimensional distance on the collection plane between the interaction vertex and the start of the shower.
 See Supplemental Material for distributions of these selection parameters \cite{SupplementalMaterial}.

 The trained model assigns each input event a score based on how closely it resembles signal.
 The final selection stage applies a cut on this BDT score, with the threshold value chosen based on a scan of the full selection's performance on the testing sample using different BDT score criteria.
 Two metrics are used to evaluate the performance of the selection.
 The efficiency, which quantifies how well signal is retained, is defined as the ratio between the number of true selected and true generated signal events.
 The purity quantifies how well the selection performs at removing backgrounds and is defined as the ratio between the number of selected signal events and the total selected events.
 Both metrics are estimated from the simulated event rates.
-The optimal BDT cut is chosen by evaluating the efficiency and purity as functions of the BDT score and selecting the point that maximizes purity while maintaining comparable or better efficiency than the baseline linear selection.
-The linear selection is adapted for NuMI from the MicroBooNE low-energy excess search selection for $1e + Np$ interactions in the BNB \cite{linear_selection}.
+The optimal BDT cut is chosen by evaluating the efficiency and purity as functions of the BDT score and selecting a point that improves background rejection relative to the baseline linear selection with minimal sacrifice in efficiency.
+The linear selection, whose cut definitions are summarized in the Supplemental Material \cite{SupplementalMaterial}, is adapted for NuMI from the MicroBooNE low-energy excess search selection for $1e + Np$ interactions in the BNB \cite{linear_selection, linear_selection_prd}.